 Investors need to learn something in the early stages of their careers: one of the easiest ways to find wholesale properties is to borrow strategies from those who have already mastered the art of wholesaling.
 There is absolutely no reason a new investor can’t learn from their predecessors.
 After all, investors have known how to find wholesale houses for quite some time; there’s no reason to do things differently.
-Therefore, the best way to find wholesale properties is simply to exercise the strategies that are already working for investors around the globe.
-It is worth noting, however, that there are three ways to find wholesale properties that have proven they belong in a real estate investor’s arsenal more than any other:
+Therefore, the best way to find wholesale properties is to exercise the strategies already working for investors around the globe.
+It is worth noting, however, that there are four ways to find wholesale properties that have proven they belong in a real estate investor’s arsenal more than any other:

 Seek out foreclosures and pre-foreclosures